-Children with special educational needs have if they have a learning difficulty or disability if he or she
+Children are identified with a special educational need if they have a learning difficulty or disability eg

-- Has a significantly greater difficulty in learning than the majority of others of the same age or - Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools. - All children may have special needs at some time in their lives.
+- Has a significantly greater difficulty in learning than the majority of others of the same age or - Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools.

+All children may have special needs at some time in their lives.